WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 roles for clients and servers.
 Clients must always initiate connections and send requests, not servers.

-To handle this, RIPT specifies that the domain associated with the caller implements the RIPT client, and the domain receiving the calls is the RIPT server.
+To handle this, RIPT specifies that the caller implements the RIPT client, and the side receiving the calls is the RIPT server.
 For any particular call, the roles of client and server do not change.
-To facilitate calls in either direction, a domain can implement both RIPT client and RIPT server roles.
+To facilitate calls in either direction, an entity can implement both RIPT client and RIPT server roles.
 However, there is no relationship between the two directions.

 ## Signaling and Media Together

 One of the most fundamental design properties of SIP was the separation of signalling and media.
-This was fundamental to the success of SIP, since it enabled high quality, low latency media between endpoints inside of an enterprise or consumer domain.
+This was fundamental to the success of SIP, since it enabled high quality, low latency media between endpoints within of an enterprise or consumer VoIP service.

 This design technique is quite hard to translate to HTTP, especially when considering load balancing and scaling techniques.
 HTTP load